Using Continuous Integration with an Open Source Code Base for Large-Scale Infrastructure Deployments

 Software Dev Manager, Rackspace Hosting, Inc

 Rainya Mosher is a Manager of Software Development at Rackspace Hosting within the Public Cloud Infrastructure unit.
 As a Racker working with OpenStack, she has discovered untapped skill in herding cats, ideas, developers, product managers, community, and code to take a good idea, see it merged upstream, and ultimately deployed to production in Rackspace’s Public Open Cloud.
-She is a passionate about helping developers and engineers find that happy spot where they can do magic with a text...
+She is a passionate about helping developers and engineers find that...
 Read More →

 Thursday May 15, 2014 1:30pm - 2:10pm